JB007-spec/PP10/README.md

 #### Reflection Questions

-1. **What does `make install` do, and how does `PREFIX` affect installation paths?**
+1. **What does `make install` do, and how does `PREFIX` affect installation paths?** make install copies the Header and library into the /usr/local/ path.
+The prefix is used to not overwrite already writen directories or files.
-2. **How can you inspect a library’s exported symbols to verify installation?**
+2. **How can you inspect a library’s exported symbols to verify installation?** with "nm" name list you can check the library path.
+With "ldconfig -p" you can check if ldconfig knows the library.
 ---

 **Remember:** Stop after **90 minutes** and record where you stopped.